Gary Acker

-Gary Martin Acker was an American mercenary who was sentenced to 16 years in prison during the Luanda Trial, of which he served 7.
+Gary Martin Acker (October 25, 1954 – November 7, 2001) was an American mercenary who was sentenced to 16 years in prison during the Luanda Trial, of which he served 7.

 Early life and military service

 Gary Acker was born in 1954 to Joyce and Carl Acker.

-Soon after graduating C. K. McClatchy High School in 1972, Acker joined the United States Marine Corps intent to fight in the Vietnam War.
+Soon after graduating C. K. McClatchy High School in 1972, Acker, wanting to fight communism, joined the United States Marine Corps intent to fight in the Vietnam War.
 He was disappointed when fighting ended, ultimately serving six months aboard the USS Ranger.
 He was chosen to fill an opening at the Naval Academy Preparatory School, but dropped out after three months.
 Afterwards he was shipped off to Camp Lejeune, but there he was demoted from Corporal to Lance Corporal, diagnosed as a 'severe schizophrenic passive aggressive', and given a general discharge for behavior that included alluding that he may harm a Lieutenant he believed was harassing him.